Imperial Glory Game Cover

 • “Maps are awful, graphics are too, even for a 2005 game.”

-The gameplay of this title is generally praised for its fun and engaging mechanics, offering a simpler alternative to Total War games while still providing enjoyable strategic and tactical elements.
-However, players have noted issues such as crashes, clunky controls, and a lack of depth in battle tactics, which can detract from the overall experience.
-Despite these drawbacks, many appreciate the unique gameplay features and the immersive campaign mechanics that set it apart from similar titles.
+The gameplay is generally praised for its fun and engaging mechanics, offering a simpler alternative to Total War games while still providing strategic depth and enjoyable combat.
+However, players have noted issues with optimization, clunky controls, and occasional crashes, which can detract from the overall experience.
+Despite these drawbacks, many find the unique gameplay elements and immersive campaign features to be compelling, making it a worthwhile experience for fans of the genre.

 • “Amazing gameplay without overly intricate mechanisms like Total War.”